MrAlias/druid/README.md

 [Druid](druid.io) is a data store solutions designed for online analytical processing of time-series data.
 This module is used to managing nodes in a Druid cluster that run the Druid service, namely: Historical, Broker, Coordinator, Indexing Service, and Realtime nodes.

-This module assumes that the deep storage, metadata storage, and ZooKeeper portions of the Druid cluster are managed elsewhere.

 ## Setup

 ### What druid affects